statamic/statamic-cheat-sheet/README.md

-statamic-cheat-sheet
+Statamic Cheat Sheet
 ====================

-A list of all the tags and variables available in Statamic.
+A list of all the tags, parameters and variables available for Statamic.